St Peter's Church, Barton-upon-Humber: Architecture

 The chancel of St Peter's was demolished c.1100 to make way for a larger early Norman building east of the existing tower, the foundations of which were found under the present nave during the 1970s excavation.
 This was gradually expanded in the 12th and 13th century before being largely replaced in the fourteenth century by the present nave and chancel.
 The earliest parts of this extension are in the Decorated Gothic style, with some of the arcade capitals reused from the earlier building.
 One of these depicts a Green Man.
 The window at the east end of the north aisle, now inside the church because of the later addition to the east, contains a rare example of figural carving on the tracery.
 It is of the mid-14th century, with four lights and flowing tracery, and carved against the central mullion is a rood flanked by the Virgin and St John on the other two mullions: a complete rood group.
 The clerestory dates from around 1430.
 The chancel was rebuilt in the second half of the 15th century, and the east window retains fragments of early 14th-century stained glass depicting Saint George and Saint James.
-Other historic monuments include the fifteenth century chancel effigy and rood screen, and wall monuments from the late sixteenth century.
+Other historic monuments include the fifteenth-century chancel effigy and rood screen, and wall monuments from the late sixteenth century.

 In about 1310 a cross was constructed in the churchyard.
 This is Grade II listed in its own right, as is part of the churchyard wall.

 Early investigations

 Thomas Rickman, a keen architectural historian and author of An Attempt to Discriminate the Styles of English Architecture, investigated the church in 1819.
-His inspection led him to describe the principle of "structural stratification"—where one phase of building rests on another, the second must be of an earlier date.
-This enabled him, for the first time, to persuasively argue that a standing structure must be of Anglo-Saxon date, as the Norman top storey of the tower was supported by two stories constructed in a very different, then unknown, style.
+His inspection led him to describe the principle of "structural stratification" – where one phase of building rests on another, the second must be of an earlier date.
+This enabled him, for the first time, to persuasively argue that the standing structure must be of Anglo-Saxon date, as the Norman top storey of the tower was supported by two stories constructed in a very different, then unknown, style.
 Previously, while some work had been labelled as Saxon, this was all Romanesque, and only guesswork attempted to distinguish this from Norman architecture.
-Rickman presented his influential hypothesis that St Peter's and St Thomas of Canterbury Church, Clapham possessed Saxon towers in an updated edition of An Attempt to Discriminate....
+Rickman presented his influential hypothesis that St Peter's and the Church of St Thomas of Canterbury, Clapham, Bedfordshire possessed Saxon towers in an updated edition of An Attempt to Discriminate....